SANAA05/final-year-project/README.md

 -The translation appears on your screen

-# 🛠️ What You'll Need to Run It
+# What You'll Need to Run It
 -Any laptop/computer with a webcam

 -Basic Python knowledge (but ready-to-use code is provided)

 -About 15 minutes to set up

-# 🚀 Quick Setup Guide
+#  Setup Guide
 Step 1: Get the Files

 ```bash